 Participants do not need to give their names, and it's advisable to remove identifying information from any bottles or packages you turn in.

-This national collection day is the sixth of its kind.
-Since the first national drug take-back event in September 2010, the DEA has collected more than 1,018 tons of unneeded medications.
+This national collection day is the seventh of its kind.
+Since the first national drug take-back event in September 2010, the DEA has collected more than 2.8 million pounds of unneeded medications.

 Why you shouldn't toss meds in the trash or down the drain